MoonFunding/ICO/README.md

 Rounds 3-10 are available to everyone.
 Rounds 3-10 use a copy of the same smart contract, with different values.
 Meaning there will be a different smart contract for each round, but the code will be the same.

+This smart contract has been successfully tested on the "private test network" in the official Ethereum Wallet.

 Round 1
 * Soft Cap: 2,8ETH
 * Hard Cap: 2,8ETH